dolatapatryk/recommender-system-project-2/README.md

-# Project 1: Content-based recommenders
+# Project 2: Neural-network recommender

 ### Project description
-This project tests various content-based recommenders (LinearRegression, SVR, RandomForest, XGBoost) to recommend hotel rooms to users.
-Final results are compared to AmazonRecommender.
-Project does data preparation, tuning recommenders' parameters and etc.
+Task there is to code a recommender based on a neural network model, tune it and evaluate it.
+This project tests different network architectures, different optimizers and their params as well as different sets of features given as input to the network.
 - **project_1_data_preparation.ipynb** contains basic data preprocessing
-- **project_1_recommender_and_evaluation.ipynb** prepares user features, item features, code the recommender, tune it and validate it.
+- **project_2_recommender_and_evaluation.ipynb** prepares user features, item features, code the recommender, tune it and validate it.

 Goal is to achieve the best HR@10 metric in the final evaluation.